Functional Assessments & Monitoring

 Functional Assessment of Colorado Wetlands (FACWet)

-In 2005 the CDOT Research Branch funded the initial development of a wetland functional assessment method.
-Colorado State University won the contract and completed the task in 2009.
-Since then the primary investigator, Dr. Brad Johnson, has tested, validated, taught, and revised the method in collaboration with CDOT and others.
-The Functional Assessment of Colorado Wetlands (FACWet) Version 3 was published in April 2013.
-Click on the links below for the manual and datasheets:
+In 2005 the CDOT Research Branch funded the initial development of the Functional Assessment of Colorado Wetlands (FACWet).
+Dr. Brad Johnson, formerly with Colorado State University, completed the task in 2009.
+Since then Brad has tested, validated, taught, and revised the method in collaboration with CDOT and others.
+The FACWet Version 3.2 was published in April 2014 and can be found on Brad's website

 FACWet Applicability on CDOT Projects